|

 This makes sense, as two of the members were also in Unanimated around this time.
 The prime difference is that this is more

-Black Metal-oriented, rather than featuring only some of these elements within a mostly Death Metal framework, as one would
+black metal-oriented, rather than featuring only some of these elements within a mostly death metal framework, as one would

 find on In the Forest of the Dreaming Dead.
-The music is pretty good, though not the
+The music is pretty good, though not

-most original and the production allows the percussion to distract from the guitar riffs, somewhat.
+the most original and the production allows the percussion to distract from the guitar riffs, somewhat.

-The cover of Bathory's
+The cover of

-later on.
+that would come later on.

-Divine Darkness is a pretty good demo, but many other bands were
+Divine Darkness is a pretty good demo, but many

-doing the same style much better, in 1994.
-Had Damnation never reappeared, they would be remembered only for being yet another
+other bands were doing the same style much better, in 1994.
+Had Damnation never reappeared, they would be remembered only

-melodic Black Metal band from Sweden that did nothing original.
-Fortunately, they returned in 2004 with an E.P. and a full-length
+for being yet another melodic black metal band from Sweden that did nothing original.
+Fortunately, they returned in 2004 with

-album that were much more in line with the old school spirit embodied by the early works of Bathory.
-It is rare to say, but
+an E.P. and a full-length album that were much more in line with the old school spirit embodied by the early works of Bathory.

-this is one time when you are better off picking up the later efforts of a band.
+It is rare to say, but this is one time when you are better off picking up the later efforts of a band.

 (23 Jan.
 2012)

-Destructo Evangelia is the first
+Destructo Evangelia is the

 a single demo in 1994, before vanishing into thin air.
 The quality of the material was superior to that of many full albums

 being released around the same time.
-Thankfully, ten years after emerging from the nothingness with Divine Darkness, Damnation returned to produce another offering of real Black Metal.
+Thankfully, ten years after emerging from the nothingness with Divine Darkness, Damnation returned to produce another offering of real black metal.

 The record begins